Royal Opera House: Reconstruction from the 1980s forward

 Several renovations had taken place to parts of the house in the 1960s, including improvements to the amphitheatre but the theatre clearly needed a major overhaul.
 In 1975 the Labour government gave land adjacent to the Royal Opera House for a long-overdue modernisation, refurbishment, and extension.
-In the early 1980s the first part of a major renovation included an extension to the rear of the theatre on the James Street corner.
+In the early 1980s, the first part of a major renovation included an extension to the rear of the theatre on the James Street corner.
 The development added two new ballet studios, offices, a Chorus Rehearsal Room and the Opera Rehearsal room.
 Dressing rooms were also added.

 By 1995, sufficient funds from the Arts Lottery through Arts Council England and private fundraising had been raised to enable the company to embark upon a major £213 million reconstruction of the building by Carillion, which took place between 1997 and 1999, under the chairmanship of Sir Angus Stirling.
 This involved the demolition of almost the whole site including several adjacent buildings to make room for a major increase in the size of the complex.
-The auditorium itself remained, but well over half of the complex is new.
+The auditorium itself remained, but well over half of the complex was new.

 The design team was led by Jeremy Dixon and Edward Jones of Dixon Jones BDP as architects.
 The acoustic designers were Rob Harris and Jeremy Newton of Arup Acoustics.
 The building engineer was Arup with Stanhope as developer.

 The new building has the same traditional horseshoe-shaped auditorium as before, but with greatly improved technical, rehearsal, office, and educational facilities.
 Additionally, a new studio theatre, the Linbury, as well as more public space was created.
 The inclusion of the adjacent old Floral Hall, which had fallen into disrepair and was used as a scenery store before redevelopment, created a new and extensive public gathering place.
 The venue is now claimed by the ROH to be the most modern theatre facility in Europe.

-Surtitles, projected onto a screen above the proscenium, have been used for all opera performances since they were introduced for school matinees in 1983/4 season.
+Surtitles, projected onto a screen above the proscenium, have been used for all opera performances since they were introduced for school matinees in the 1983/4 season.
 Since the reopening of the theatre in 1999 an electronic libretto system provides translations onto small video screens for some seats, and additional monitors and screens are to be introduced to other parts of the house.